Frequently Asked Questions

 Can payment be deferred?

-If you are paying Eduspire directly for a course, payment for courses can be deferred for up to six months with no interest through PayPal's "PayPal Credit" option.
+If you are paying Eduspire directly for a course, payment for courses can be deferred for up to six months with no interest through PayPal's "PayPal Credit" option (minimum monthly payment required).
 After registration, go to www.eduspire.org/paypaldeferredpayment and choose PayPal credit when prompted on the PayPal website.

 My district does not reimburse me for the full cost of Eduspire's courses.
 Are scholarships available?

 Scholarship money is available for many courses to help offset teachers' out-of-pocket expenses.
 More information is available on the course registration page for eligible courses, or you may send an email to firstname.lastname@example.org to learn more.
 Note that Eduspire is not able to provide scholarships for courses taken as part of Wilson College's Master of Educational Technology degree program, or for course takers that are required to pay Wilson College directly.

 Please note, scholarship requests need to be submitted prior to making payment for courses.